Bowling Green State University: BGSU Firelands

 The college is located in Huron, Ohio, about 60 mi east of Bowling Green.
-BGSU Firelands is a non-residential, commuter school and accommodates approximately 2,000 undergraduate and graduate students served by 51 full-time faculty members, as well as part-time faculty.
-BGSU Firelands has a 20:1 student-faculty ratio.
-Approximately 32% of Fireland's student population is "nontraditional".
-The college offers fifteen associate degrees in 22 areas of study and prepares students for transfer to bachelor's programs or for entry into the job market in technical or paraprofessional areas.
-The college also offers nine on-site bachelor's degree programs in Early Childhood Education, Criminal Justice, Business Administration, Liberal Studies, Visual Communication Technology, Applied Health Science, Nursing, and Advanced Tech Ed.
-Students can take general education classes towards BGSU majors at the main campus classes or transferring to another four-year institution.
+BGSU Firelands is a non-residential, commuter school that offers associate degrees and prepares students for transfer to bachelor's programs or for entry into the job market in technical or paraprofessional areas.
+The college also offers some on-site bachelor's degree programs and general education classes that students can apply for majors at the main campus classes or transfer to another four-year institution.

 First offered in 1946 in the Sandusky area and later expanded to serve Erie, Huron, Lorain, and Ottawa counties, extension programs established a foundation for BGSU Firelands, the university's regional campus.
 The college was established at a site located near Lake Erie in Huron, Ohio, when the first building (now Foundation Hall) was opened.
 In 2003, Cedar Point Center opened its doors on the Firelands campus.
 The facility houses a 450-seat divisible public meeting area, smaller conference rooms, a cyber cafe, multimedia classrooms, and two distance learning classrooms.
-In March 2011, BGSU Firelands unveiled a new master plan calling for the construction of three buildings to handle more students, more college/community partnerships; and expand the James H. McBride Arboretum to the entire campus.